-Katja has nearly 20 years of experience working in the shop.
+Katja has over 20 years of experience working in the shop.
 In 1999, she came from Germany to learn from and help with her uncle Bernd’s business.
-With a career of education under Bernd, Katja aims to continue his legacy.
-She has since absorbed a leadership role and serves as a fountain of knowledge both for her clients and staff.
-Her dreams for the future of the shop involves maintaining a strong presence of antique and vintage pieces while aiming to also make dreams come true and visions realized through custom commissions.
-You might not know it but Katja speaks 4.5 languages, is a certified ski instructor and her happiest place to be in the world is “anywhere in the Alps”.
-If you get a chance, ask her about LEDs.
-You just might learn something.
+With a career of education under Bernd, Katja continues his legacy.
+She has since absorbed the leadership role and serves as a fountain of knowledge both for her clients and staff.
+Her dreams for the future of the shop involves maintaining a strong presence of antique and vintage pieces while aiming to also make dreams come true and visions realized through custom commissions with European artists.
+You might not know it but Katja speaks 4.5 languages, is a certified ski instructor and her happiest place to be in the world is "anywhere in the Alps".

 Karen has been with the shop for more than a decade now.
 She has hurdled through the ropes and has since become a cornerstone of essential daily operations.
 Her favorite designer is Jacques Adnet for his unique use of leather and stitching.
 And her most treasured thing about the shop is the variety of beautiful light fixtures which give her an opportunity to daydream from time to time.
 On her days off, you can catch her hiking, baking elaborate cakes, or maybe rollerblading with her son.

 Bryna is the most junior associate at the shop with nearly 4 years of experience.